 Where to advertise the business for sale

-There are numerous online classified sites for listing business including BusinessesForSale, Bizquest and others.
-The Craigslists, eBay and other classified sites for general bric-a-brak do also maintain sections where you can list a business but these don’t generate a great number of prospective buyers.
+There are numerous online classified sites for listing businesses including BusinessesForSale, Bizquest and others.
+The Craigslists, eBay and other classified sites for general bric-a-brak do also maintain sections where you can list a business, but these don’t generate a great number of prospective buyers.
 The typical buyer doesn’t head off to eBay when he wants to buy a business!